directus/directus/docs/app/flows/triggers.md

   - **Data of Last Operation** — Responds with value from `$last`.
   - **All Data** — Responds with the entire data chain.
   - **Other** — Responds with value from an `<operationKey>`.
+- **Cache** — Choose whether responses to `GET` requests should be stored and served from cache or the cache should be bypassed.

 :::tip Response Body